paulhibbitts/using-docsify-this/README.md

 #### Markdown CSS Classes

-If you can edit the Markdown file that is displayed by Docsify-This the visual apprarahce can be further altered by using a set of provided [Markdown CSS Classes](https://docsify-this.net/#/?id=supported-markdown-css-classes).
+If you can edit the Markdown file that is displayed by Docsify-This the visual appearance can be further altered by using a set of provided [Markdown CSS Classes](https://docsify-this.net/#/?id=supported-markdown-css-classes).
 For example, **banner-image**, **button**, and **image-75/image-50/image-25**

 ```
 ![UX - User Experience](images/12650723674_d5c85af332_k.jpg ':class=banner-image')